 Go back Home

-My life philosophy is not to have one.
-I mold/reshape to experiences that attract me
+My life philosophy is to not have one; instead, I mold and reshape myself to experiences that attract me.

 Last updated: 31-Dec-24@14:00-hrs Central Winnipeg time.

-Just an average person, humble and absolutely not opinionated.
-I accept people the way they are.
-I don’t believe in religions or society dictates.
-My lifestyle is my choice and I am not forcing it on those who disagree with it.
+I am just an average person, humble and absolutely not opinionated.
+I accept people as they are.
+I don't believe in religions or societal dictates.
+My lifestyle is my choice, and I am not forcing it on those who disagree with it.
 I don't need to defend my beliefs to anyone.
-I do what feels right to me and I keep in mind to be respectful to those around me.
-I will walk my own path and your approval or opinion is not needed!
+I do what feels right to me, and I strive to be respectful to those around me.
+I will walk my own path, and your approval or opinion is not needed!

-First and foremost, of course, I support the entire LGBTQ+ community and all it’s facets; having said that, I’m different from your average transgender woman and the way I think of myself.
+First and foremost, I wholeheartedly support the entire LGBTQ+ community and all its facets.
+That said, I differ from your average transgender woman in how I perceive myself.
 Let me explain:

-Although I’m transitioning from male to female, and my goal is for my body to look 100 percent female, my mind still has a pinch of male thinking in terms of male logic and male competitiveness and life achievement goals.
-If I were to put it in percentages (and this is male logic right there), I’d say: I’m 85 percent female thinking, and 15 percent male logic.
+While I'm transitioning from male to female, and my goal is for my body to look 100 percent female, my mind still retains a touch of male thinking—specifically, male logic, competitiveness, and life achievement goals.
+If I were to quantify it (and this, too, is male logic at play), I'd say I'm 85 percent female thinking and 15 percent male logic.

-I’m definitely not a male.
-I don’t have male body, I don’t have male strength, I don’t have full male logic and interests (only 15 percent male thinking)
+I am definitively not male.
+I don't possess a male body, male strength, or entirely male logic and interests (only that 15 percent male thinking).

-Therefore, Am I a real woman?
-I personally don’t think so.
-Then what am I?
-And why do I identify as she/her?
+So, am I a "real" woman?
+Personally, I don't think so.
+Then what am I, and why do I identify with "she/her" pronouns?

-I personally think that I’m born male with a dominant female psychology thinking / being, and a transitioned male body to female.
-I consider myself as a “Feminin-HYBRID”.
-My pronouns are irrelevant.
-You can call me whatever you like based on your ideology and beliefs that governs your being.
+I believe I was born male with a dominant female psychology and being, and my male body is transitioning to female.
+I consider myself a "Feminine-HYBRID."
+My pronouns are irrelevant; you can call me whatever aligns with your ideology and beliefs.
 Your perspective is just that.
 What matters to me is my perspective only.
-Of course, I’m mindful of others around me and whoever respects my ways is my friend, and those who don’t are entitled to their own and I’m neutral towards them.
+Of course, I'm mindful of others: those who respect my path are my friends, and those who don't are entitled to their own views, to which I remain neutral.
+The preceding paragraph, incidentally, is the 15 percent male logic speaking.

-In layman terms, picture it like this: I have a 100% female brain, in a male body.
-Society programming conditioned me to be male.
-I understood the programming and I acted on it in order not to disappoint, be accepted and avoid ridicule.
-However, there was great resistance building in my female mind pretending to be male and whenever I steer away from male into female, this resistance disappears.
-My solution is to transform my male body into female.
-My male body at my stage in life can not become a 100% genetic female but I can get it as close as possible to being female using whatever resource available to me in the present.
-Then comes re-learning how to be female in order to override my male conditioning that was enshrined into me by society since birth.
+In layman's terms, picture it this way: I have a 100% female brain in a male body.
+Societal programming conditioned me to be male.
+I understood this programming and acted on it to avoid disappointment, gain acceptance, and prevent ridicule.
+However, significant resistance built within my female mind from pretending to be male.
+Whenever I moved away from male into female expressions, this resistance vanished.
+My solution is to transform my male body into a female one.
+At this stage in my life, my male body cannot become 100% genetically female, but I can get it as close as possible using all available resources.
+Then comes the process of re-learning how to be female to override the male conditioning society ingrained in me since birth.

-Due to the above, I know I can never be a pure woman, even though my brain is 100% pure female.
-However, my behavior and physical movements and sound are not.
-Also, I will never be able to fully erase my male conditioning and for this reason I consider myself to be a Feminin-HYBRID.
-Therefore, Sara is a Feminin-HYBRID and her pronouns are she/her.
-Unlike males or females, Sara is a different kind of woman!
-And that comes with its own qualities (see Relationship from the menu buttons).
+Given all this, I know I can never be a "pure" woman, even though my brain is 100% purely female.
+My behavior, physical movements, and voice are not entirely "pure" female.
+Furthermore, I will never be able to fully erase my male conditioning, which is why I consider myself a Feminine-HYBRID.
+Therefore, Sara is a Feminine-HYBRID, and her pronouns are she/her.
+Unlike males or females, Sara is a different kind of woman, and that comes with its own unique qualities (see "Relationship" in the menu).

-Based on the above, I choose to identify as Feminin-HYBRID, meaning I’m no longer a full fledged male, and I’m not a pure female.
-However, since society identifies with what they see more than anything, I chose to identify as a transgender-woman_she/her so I don’t have to explain what I write here, to every confused person I meet in real life.
+Based on the above, I choose to identify as Feminine-HYBRID, meaning I'm no longer a full-fledged male, nor am I a pure female.
+However, since society primarily identifies individuals by what they see, I choose to identify as a transgender woman (she/her).
+This way, I don't have to explain what I've written here to every confused person I meet in real life.

 I hope this makes sense to you.